Regulars will know that we have taken issue with Creative Scotland (CS) over its funding of private company Sandstone Press.

-Sandstone’s FD had already resigned (30 Oct 2018), apparently selling his shares to Publishing Director Moira Forsyth.
+Sandstone’s FD had already resigned (30 Oct 2018).
+He apparently sold his shares.
 ‘Apparently’ because Sandstone told Companies House that no updates were required for its 2019 Confirmation Statement.
-There were: there had been significant changes to its shareholders and their shareholdings.
+There were updates: there had been significant changes to its shareholders and their shareholdings.

 CS knew that Sandstone was in another cash flow crisis.
-Publishing Scotland warned CS that failure to fund Sandstone’s original application would mean board changes at the company.
-Those board changes ensued.
-CS should have been aware of them.
-It was extremely close to the company – it had contributed to Sandstone’s strategy day prior to assessing the application resulting from the strategy it had helped shape.
+Publishing Scotland warned CS that a failure to fund Sandstone’s Autumn-2018 application would mean board changes at the company, which ensued.
+CS should have been aware of them – it was extremely close to the company and contributed to Sandstone’s strategy day prior to assessing the resulting application.

 CS considered 40% of application unfundable

+- 2 more were ineligible.
 One sought £3k to promote author Daniel Shand.
-As no new title was being published and no marketing plan was submitted, CS had nothing to assess, but handed Sandstone £3k anyway.
+No new title was being published and no marketing plan was submitted, so CS had nothing to assess, but it handed Sandstone £3k regardless.

-In addition to most components being ineligible, CS did not believe the maths that underpinned Sandstone’s ‘Readership’ numbers.
-The application also made no mention of author appearances despite much of the ask being for cash for promotion of authors not titles.
+CS did not believe the maths that underpinned Sandstone’s ‘Readership’ numbers.
+The application also made no mention of author appearances despite much of the ask being for cash to promote authors not titles.

-Once again, CS ignored the quality of the application and rated it 3/4 for Public Engagement.
-It merited 1/4 (Limited) at best.
+Again, CS ignored the quality of the application and rated it 3/4 for Public Engagement when it merited 1/4 (Limited) at best.